DigitalGlobe/mltools/examples/polygon_classify_cnn/README.md

 <img alt='Schema for shapefiles created from the original raw data.' src='images/repr_shapefiles.png' width=200>

-a. <b>shapefile.geojson</b>: original file with all polygons
+a. <b>shapefile.geojson</b>: Original file with all polygons.
-b. <b>filtered_shapefile.geojson</b>: file with all polygons with side dimensions between 30 and 125 pixels
+b. <b>filtered_shapefile.geojson</b>: File with all polygons with side dimensions between 30 and 125 pixels.
-c. <b>test_filtered.geojson</b>: test data with filtered polygons and unbalanced classes. don't touch it until testing the model!
+c. <b>test_filtered.geojson</b>: Test data with filtered polygons and unbalanced classes.
+Don't touch it until testing the model!
-d. <b>train_filtered.geojson</b>: unbalanced training data, which will be used in the second round of training.
+d. <b>train_filtered.geojson</b>: Unbalanced training data, which will be used in the second round of training.
-e. <b>train_balanced.geojson</b>: balanced training data. this is what we will use for the first round of training.
+e. <b>train_balanced.geojson</b>: Balanced training data.
+This is what we will use for the first round of training.

 We initially filter shapefile.geojson to get rid of polygons that are too small.
-We then create train and test data, and train data with balanced classes, the motivation for which is detailed [below](#class-imbalance).
-If you do not have access to shapefile.geojson, there are sample filtered train and test geojsons in the [shapefiles](https://github.com/digitalglobe/mltools/tree/master/examples/polygon_classify_cnn/shapefiles) directory, which are sufficient for training and testing the model, so you can omit this section and continue to [Training the Network](#training-the-network).
+We then create train and test data, as well as a batch of training data with balanced classes, the motivation for which is detailed [below](#first-training-phase).
+If you do not have access to shapefile.geojson, there are sample filtered train and test geojsons (test_filtered.geojson, train_filtered.geojson, and train_balanced.geojson), which are sufficient for training and testing the model, so you can omit this section and continue to [Training the Network](#training-the-network).

 <img alt='Small polygons to be filtered out of shapefile' src='images/small_polygons.png' height=175>
 <img alt='Shapefile with small polygons filtered out' src='images/filtered_polygons.png' height=175>